Hussain101/reduxtoolkitTodo/README.md

 => Add the update todo functionalities.
 => Add the Remove all Functionalities in it.
 => Use the TailwindCss for it.
+=> I have also added the localstorage method which saves the todos on refreshing the page.
+Its also done through the redux.
 Learn the basics of the react-redux toolkit from it.